About Log Files in FME Server

 Workspaces that are run from FME Server generate FME logs in the same manner as those run from FME Desktop.
 These files log the details of a translation performed by an FME Engine, and can provide important information when testing or troubleshooting jobs run from FME Server.

-FME job logs can also be accessed from the Jobs page of the Web User Interface.
+FME job logs can also be accessed by examining a job's properties from the Jobs page of the Web User Interface.
+The log is displayed under the Log tab, and can be downloaded as a text file.

 FME job log files are stored and named using the following format: